Saamiraa/bit-pin-assignment/README.md

   - React with React Router for routing.
   - SCSS and Sass for styling.
   - Decimal.js library for precise decimal calculations.
+  - Vite for fast development and build tool.

 - **Backend API** (External):
   - Fetches market data, buy/sell orders, and trades from the following API endpoints: